ryanmcnally93/little-strings/README.md

 All Guitar Game testing has been done automatically

+// Visual tests

+// Shadows on chordbox
+// Correct messages being shown
+// 3 Random generators produce different results everytime
+// Answer has been accepted which means uppercase also works!

 ### Fixed Bugs

 This is a detailed log of the issues I ran into whilst coding my first project, and how I overcame them.